JnMik/rest-api-skeleton-base/README.md

 This is a kickoff project to create an API rest in few minutes.
 There is also some stuff in place to help you use the Skeleton with Docker.
-Using this skeleton, rour api will handle crud methods get, post, put, delete as well as paging a bunch of RepositoryBase methods.
+Using this skeleton, your api will handle crud methods get, post, put, delete as well as paging.
-The api is able to handle Hateoas resolving, sorting and joins on table.
+The api could able to handle Hateoas resolving, sorting and joins on table, but the feature here is far from being perfect.

 Here's basic usage example :